- Four nights 4* Ramada Hotel or similar and six nights Ger Camp.

 Center for Disease Control and Prevention, Traveler's Health Info.

 In Mongolia, the standard voltage is 230 V. The standard frequency is 50 Hz.
 The power sockets that are used are of type C / E.

 Please, check the label in your appliance if you can use in Mongolia.
 If it does not, you will need a voltage converter.
 Also, bring a set of an International adapter.

 The Mongolian language is the official language of Mongolia and best-known member of the Mongolic language family.
 The number of speakers across all its dialects maybe 5.7 million, including the vast majority of the residents of Mongolia and many of the Mongolian residents of the Inner Mongolia Autonomous Region.

 Other than the Travel trade professionals, tour guides, hotel front desk staffs, others do not speak English.
 So some basic knowledge of Mongolian Language will be helpful.
 Here is a resource on learning some primary Mongolian language.

 We also suggest you enroll US government's SMART program to get updated about the travel conditions of the countries you are traveling.

-While we plan and do our best that your trip goes smoothly as planned but there are always chances of unforeseen events and conditions such as illness, accident, inclement weather conditions, and flight cancellation or missed connection or loss of baggage etc that may cause interruption or delay or total cancellation of your trip putting your hard earned travel investment in jeopardy.
-It's also possible that you may need medical assistance, emergency evacuation or medical transportation when you get ill or involve in an accident when you are traveling in remote areas.
-Far & High's tour cost does not cover any of these expenses or losses, and so we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.
+While we plan and do our best that your trip goes as planned.
+But there are always chances of unforeseen events and conditions such as illness, accident, inclement weather conditions, and flight cancellation or missed connection or loss of baggage, etc. It may cause interruption or delay or total cancellation of your trip, putting your hard-earned travel investment in jeopardy.
+It's also possible that you may need medical assistance, emergency evacuation, or medical transportation when you get ill or involve in an accident when you are traveling in remote areas.
+Far & High's tour cost does not cover any of these expenses or losses.
+We strongly recommend that you should protect yourself and your travel investment against those unfavorable conditions.